EDF Energy Trust: How to Apply for a Grant in 2021

-Since the EDF Energy Trust was set up in 2003, it has allocated almost £16m worth of grants to individuals and families.
-A further £2m has been donated to various organizations dealing with debt and fuel poverty.
+Since being set up in 2003, the EDF Energy Trust allocated almost £16m worth of grants to individuals and families.
+A further £2m was also donated to various organisations dealing with debt and fuel poverty.

 - Fines levied by the police or courts

 - Business debts

 - Debts to HM Revenue and Customs

 - Debts from unsecured lending e.g: credit cards, catalogue purchases, personal loans

 The EDF Energy Trust was governed by a Board of Trustees that was independent from EDF Energy.
 The Trustees oversaw the Trust's activities, but a specialist company called Charis Grants was responsible for the day-to-day administration of the charity.

 Even though the Trust has closed, Charis Grants still manages the new version, which is called the EDF Energy Customer Support Fund.

 Who can apply for the EDF Energy Customer Support Fundt?

 Applications for the EDF Energy Trust are no longer available.
 However, customers can now apply for the EDF Energy Customer Support Fund.
 This scheme also provides energy bill support to help customers get back on track with their spending.
 To apply for this fund, you must be an EDF Energy customer.